 Frequently Asked Questions

-Will the GSD continue with remote teaching through the Fall 2020 semester?
+Will the GSD continue with remote teaching through the Spring 2021 semester?

 Yes.
-The GSD will continue with remote teaching through the entire fall semester.
+The GSD will continue with remote teaching through the entire spring semester.

 I am an international faculty member or non-faculty academic employee (post doc, research associate, etc.).
 Will the GSD still help me arrange my visa?

-Yes.
-Faculty Affairs will continue working individually with international faculty and with Harvard International Office on visas.
+Faculty Affairs will continue working individually with international faculty and researchers, and with Harvard International Office on visas.

 Can I still submit a sponsored research grant proposal?

 Research Administration services will continue.
-Please contact Anne Mathew if you plan to submit a sponsored research grant proposal prior to May 1, 2020.
+Please contact Anne Mathew if you plan to submit a sponsored research grant proposal.
 Completed proposals must be submitted at least one month in advance of the sponsor's due date to provide adequate time for GSD internal and university-level review and approvals.
 For more information, contact Research Administration staff.

 What will happen for summer research jobs and other GSD summer programs?
 Can faculty members still hire students or graduates for summer work?

-Faculty Affairs will continue to review and provide support for hiring academic researchers for faculty sponsored projects and research initiatives.
-Please keep in mind that 60-90 days lead time is needed to complete an academic hire if a visa is required, and at least 30 days for all other hires.
+Faculty Affairs will continue to review and provide support for hiring academic researchers for faculty-sponsored projects and research initiatives.
+Please keep in mind that 60-90 days lead time prior to the job start date is needed to complete an academic hire if a visa is required, and at least 30 days for all other hires.